FAQ

 Q: Can my child "play up" into a higher division?

 The policy of Ipswich Little League is to have players play in a division with kids their own age.
-The only exceptions are for team formation/size, coaching needs, safety reasons, and family requests (such as multiple children in the same division).
+The only exceptions are for team formation/size, coaching needs, and safety reasons (such as if the player is so advanced they are a danger to other players their own age).
 The League will not move an older player down into a lower division in order to have a younger player move up, and will not overload teams with younger players moving up.
-Any request to move up into a different division will be evaluated by the Player Agent and President, and would have to be approved by the Board.
-All decisions are made on a case-by-case basis.
+If a division needs extra players, the Board will determine the number of players needed, and a tryout will be offered to all prospective players.

 Q: Can my child "play down" into a lower division?